-If you are trying to start SQL Server Agent and you get the error message SQLServerAgent could not be started (reason: Unable to connect to server ‘(local)’; SQLServerAgent cannot start) then this is what you can try:
+If you are trying to start SQL Server Agent and you get the error message SQLServerAgent could not be started (reason: Unable to connect to server ‘(local)’; SQLServerAgent cannot start) then read below, in order to see what you can try for resolving the issue.

 Go to computer management – local users and groups, and add the service account with which you want SQL Server Agent service to start in the below Windows group: